Indian retail's real problem isn't the last mile. See where the cost hides

 1. USPS (United States Postal Service)

 The USPS is the go-to option for small businesses and individuals shipping lightweight packages, especially those under 1 lb.
 Their offerings include Priority Mail, First-Class Package Service, and flat-rate boxes.
 USPS excels in residential delivery coverage and provides access to PO Boxes and remote areas where private carriers may charge a premium.
 It is also the most cost-effective solution for nationwide coverage when speed is not the highest priority.
+You can estimate costs upfront using a USPS shipping calculator.

 2. UPS (United Parcel Service)

 UPS is a premium parcel shipping carrier with a strong reputation for speed and reliability.
 Their UPS Ground service is among the fastest in the category, and they offer detailed tracking, Saturday delivery, and shipping insurance.
 For small parcels, UPS SurePost combines its network with USPS for economical last-mile delivery, making it ideal for businesses that want to scale with affordability.
+Use the UPS shipping cost calculator to compare rates before committing.

 3. FedEx

 FedEx offers several options for small parcel shipping, such as FedEx Ground, FedEx Home Delivery, and Express Saver.
 They are known for their precision in delivery windows, strong tracking tools, and business-centric services.
 FedEx SmartPost (now integrated into FedEx Ground Economy) works similarly to SurePost, handing off parcels to USPS for final delivery, and is suitable for low-priority deliveries.
+Businesses can review FedEx courier charges to plan budgets more accurately.

 4. DHL

 While not as dominant in domestic shipping, DHL is a preferred carrier for international small parcel shipments.
 DHL Express offers reliable cross-border delivery and customs clearance services with quick turnaround.
 It is ideal for businesses shipping lightweight, high-value items globally and offers robust package tracking, responsive customer support, and carbon-neutral shipping options.
+Reviewing DHL courier charges can help you budget for international deliveries.

 5. Regional carriers (OnTrac, LSO, UDS, CDL)

 Regional carriers like OnTrac (West), Lone Star Overnight or LSO (Texas region), United Delivery Service or UDS (Midwest), and CDL (Northeast) provide excellent alternatives for businesses with geographically concentrated customers.
 These carriers often offer same-day or next-day service, competitive pricing, and personalized customer support.
 They integrate well with national networks, especially for hybrid or zone-skipping strategies.
+They are also worth evaluating when using a multi-carrier shipping platform to optimize your carrier mix.

 While choosing a carrier for your small parcels, consider the following factors to make the best choice.